GSTT-CIDR/network_hub/docs/additional_tools.md

 # Summary report generator

 ## Purpose
 We have found it useful to be able to generate summaries of multiple runs for downstream analysis.
 This takes the form of a spreadsheet or CSV, with rows corresponding to each sample and columns containing information derived from the sample sheet and the metagenomic analyses across timepoints.
 The tool features an end-to-end GUI to select samples and build the sheet.

+!!! danger "Important note"
+    We ask that for the NHS RMg service evaluation, you set the Summary Report threshold cut-off to the lowest value (currently 0.1) so that all classifications are included.

 A description of the fields featured in the spreadsheet is available [here](#fields-included).